AdobeDocs/campaign-classic.en/help/installation/using/installing-the-client-console.md

 >[!CAUTION]
 >
->Campaign Client console and Campaign application server must run on the same product version and build.
+>Campaign Client console and Campaign application server must run on the same product version.
+Adobe also recommends to use the same product build.

 ## Download the console{#download-the-client-console}